HMS Firedrake (1912)

-HMS Firedrake was a modified Acheron-class destroyer, named after the firedrake of Teutonic mythology, and the sixth ship of the Royal Navy to bear the name.
+HMS Firedrake was a modified Acheron-class destroyer, named after the fire-breathing dragon of Anglo-Saxon mythology, and the sixth ship of the Royal Navy to bear the name.

 Construction

 Sir Alfred Yarrow maintained that it was possible to build strong, seaworthy destroyers with a speed of 32 kn, and a contract for three such boats was placed with Yarrow & Company of Scotstoun, Glasgow.
 The "Firedrake Specials", "Special I class" or "Yarrow Specials" were a little larger than the rest of the class but carried the same armament.
 Firedrake, Lurcher and Oak were, however, distinctive in appearance and at least 4 kn faster than the rest of their class.
 They all exceeded their contract speed, Lurcher making over 35 kn.
 Firedrake became part of the Royal Navy's 1st Destroyer Flotilla.

 Curragh Incident

 During the Curragh Incident in the spring of 1914, Firedrake was despatched to Kingstown (now Dún Laoghaire in the Republic of Ireland) in order to preserve communications between Lieutenant General Sir Arthur Paget in Dublin and the British Government in London.
 She left Southampton at 10:30pm on 19 March, making the passage in record time.
 The Unionists suspected that the naval movements were part of a plot to subdue Ulster, and Firedrake's captain, Lieutenant Commander B W Barrow, was ordered to report to Paget's Headquarters in civilian clothes.

 Discomfort in the British Army with possible military action within Ireland was to some extent mirrored in the Royal Navy.
 In Firedrake, Engineer Lieutenant Ranken informed his captain "that I had signed the British Covenant and that I should be no party to any aggressive move against Ulster if that were the intention in sending us to Kingstown".
 Had General Paget, he declared, "joined for passage during my regime only one course was open to me - to decline to be a party to propelling the ship".
 Lieutenant Commander Barrow did not share his principles, and Ranken was relieved by another officer on 22 March.
 On 2 April all naval forces, including Firedrake, were withdrawn for Easter leave, with no intention to return them.
 Although the Royal Navy soon returned to prevent gun-running to the Ulster Volunteers, Firedrake does not appear to have taken part.